First cabinet of Donald Trump: John Sullivan (acting)

 John J. Sullivan served as acting secretary from April 1, 2018, until April 26, 2018.

-Mike Pompeo
+Mike Pompeo (2018–2021)

-On March 13, 2018, Trump dismissed Rex Tillerson as Secretary of State, and announced his nomination of CIA Director Mike Pompeo to the office.
-Pompeo was confirmed by the Senate on April 26 in a 57–42 vote and was sworn in later that day.
-He served until the end of Trump's term, on January 20, 2021.
+On March 13, 2018, President Trump dismissed Rex Tillerson as Secretary of State, and announced his nomination of CIA Director Mike Pompeo to the office.
+On April 26, Pompeo was confirmed by the Senate in a vote of 57–42 and was sworn in later that day.
+He served until the end of the Trump administration, on January 20, 2021.

 Secretary of the Treasury

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Finance committee, then presented to the full Senate for a vote.

 Adam Szubin (acting)

 Adam Szubin served as acting secretary from January 20 until February 13, 2017.

-Steven Mnuchin
+Steven Mnuchin (2017–2021)

-Trump announced the selection of investment banker Steve Mnuchin as Secretary of the Treasury on November 30, 2016.
+President-elect Trump announced the selection of investment banker Steve Mnuchin as Secretary of the Treasury on November 30, 2016.
 The New York Times noted that Mnuchin's selection was surprising, since Trump had attacked the banking industry and Goldman Sachs during the campaign.
 Mnuchin is the third Goldman alumnus to serve as treasury secretary.

 During his confirmation hearing before the Senate Finance Committee on January 19, 2017, Mnuchin was criticized by Democrats due to the foreclosure practices at his company OneWest.
 Mnuchin also failed to disclose, in required disclosure documents, $95 million of real estate he owned, and his role as director of Dune Capital International, an investment fund in a tax haven.
 Mnuchin described the omissions as mistakes made amid a mountain of bureaucracy.

 Democrats of the Finance Committee boycotted the vote of Mnuchin and many other nominees in response to Trump's controversial immigration executive order.
-On February 1, 2017, Republicans suspended committee rules to send the nomination to the Senate floor on an vote of 11–0.
+On February 1, 2017, Republicans suspended committee rules to send the nomination to the Senate floor on a vote of 11–0.

-Mnuchin was confirmed by the full Senate 53–47 on February 13, 2017.
+Mnuchin was confirmed by the Senate in a vote of 53–47 on February 13, 2017.
 The vote fell along party lines with exception of Senator Joe Manchin as the sole Democratic vote for Mnuchin.
-He served until the end of Trump's term, on January 20, 2021.
+He served until the end of the Trump administration, on January 20, 2021.